+type role ServiceEngineer (CallsDB callsDb) {

 '''

-type role ServiceEngineer (CallsDB callsDb) {

 inst oblig serviceComplaint {

-on customerComplaint(mobileNo) ;
+on customerComplaint(mobileNo);

-do t.checkSubscriberInfo(mobileNo, userid) ->
+t.checkSubscriberInfo(mobileNo, userid) ->

 t.checkPhoneCallList(mobileNo) ->

 investigate_complaint(userId);

-target t = callsDb ; // calls register }
+target t = callsDb; // calls register

+}

 inst oblig deactivateAccount { . . . }

+'''

-inst auth+ serviceActionsAuth { . . . }
+inst auth+ serviceActionsAuth { ... }

+'''

 // other policies

 }

 '''

 The role type ServiceEngineer models a service engineer role in a mobile telecommunications service.
 A service engineer is responsible for responding to customer complaints and service requests.
 The role type is parameterised with the calls database, a database of subscribers in the system and their calls.
-The obligation policy serviceComplaint is triggered by a customerComplaint event with the mobile number of the customer given as an event attribute.
-On this event, the subject of the role must execute a sequence of actions on the calls-database in order check the information of the subscriber whose mobile-number was passed in through the complaint event, check the phone list and then investigate the complaint.
+The obligation policy serviceComplaint is triggered by a customerComplaint event with the mobile number of the customer passed in.
+On this event the subject of the role must execute a sequence of actions on the calls-database in order check the information of the subscriber whose mobile-number was passed in through the complaint event, check the phone list and then investigate the complaint.
 Note that the obligation policy does not specify a subject as all policies within the role have the same implicit subject.

-5.3 Type Specialisation and Role Hierarchies
+5.3.
+Type Specialisation and Role Hierarchies

 Ponder allows specialisation of policy types, through the mechanism of inheritance.
-When a type extends another, it inherits all of its elements, add new elements and overrides elements with the same name.
+Any type can inherit from another.
+When a type extends another, it inherits all of its parts, overrides parts with the same name and can add new parts.

 '''

 type role roleTypeName "(" formalParameters ")"

-extends parentRoleType "(" actualparameters ")" "{"
+extends parentRoleType "(" actualparameters ")"

+"{"

+role-body

-role-body "}"
+"}"

 '''